kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 <br>

 <p align="justify">
-The CVE-2021-46145 has assigned to this bug, and I have written an article dedicated to this bug (https://rollingpwn.github.io/rolling-pwn).
-Special thanks to researcher, Rob Stumpf helped us to verify the bug with his own 2021 Honda Accord from the US.
+The vulnerability was assigned CVE-2021-46145, and I wrote a dedicated article on this issue, which can be found at https://rollingpwn.github.io/rolling-pwn.
+Special thanks to researcher Rob Stumpf, who helped verify the bug using his 2021 Honda Accord from the US.
 </p>

 ![image](https://github.com/user-attachments/assets/5ca2d08c-81a8-4a96-b723-c989bcf366b8)

 <p align="justify">
-Moreover, Honda officially acknowledge the bug.
-However, Honda concluded this is a low risk to customers, and Honda regularly improves security features as new models are introduced that would thwart this and similar approaches.
+Moreover, Honda officially acknowledged the bug.
+However, Honda concluded that it poses a low risk to customers and that they regularly improve security features with new models to address this and similar vulnerabilities.
 Fingers crossed.
 </p>

 ![image](https://github.com/user-attachments/assets/cda6a119-5d9a-439c-8eb3-9f410dff98d6)

 <p align="justify">
-In later Aug 2022, group of researchers from Singapore presented a talk at Blackhat USA addressing the same issue, and they found out the bug also affected many other brands of cars.
-As we mentioned in the Rolling-Pwn article, we knew about this.
-However, we were keeping what other brands were also affected by the bug quiet at that time.
-Because we are busy preparing for a Pwn2own style hacker competition called Geekpwn, and one of our modern smart car targets for the competition is vulnerable to the bug.
-Luckily, we won second runner-up in the end.
-As you can see in the pic below, we were using a high gain antenna to pwned those two different brands of cars in a fairly long distance.
+In late August 2022, a group of researchers from Singapore presented a talk at Black Hat USA addressing the same issue and discovered that the bug also affected many other car brands.
+As mentioned in the Rolling-Pwn article, we were aware of this but kept information about other affected brands confidential at the time.
+We were busy preparing for Geekpwn, a Pwn2Own-style hacker competition, where one of our modern smart car targets was vulnerable to the bug.
+Fortunately, we secured second runner-up in the competition.
+As shown in the picture below, we used a high-gain antenna to compromise two different car brands from a considerable distance.
 </p>

 ![image](https://github.com/user-attachments/assets/357a6943-0d0c-4451-ade9-93f07746e50d)